vPhase/monutor/README.md

   To run, you need a site.cfg file in this directory.
 Some examples in the cfg directory

-  nuphaseroot is required and nuphaseroot-convert must be in a path (it's called to generate ROOT files)
+  If you are processing raw data,  `libnuphase` and `nuphaseroot` are required and `nuphaseroot-convert` must be in a path (it's called to generate ROOT files). `nuphaseroot` may be obtained from https://github.com/vPhase/nuphaseroot and `libnuphase` from https://github.com/vPhase/libnuphase

-  The monitoring web page reads the ROOT files directly using jsroot, which is included as a submodule in this repository (you will probably need to check it out).
+The monitoring web page reads the ROOT files directly using `jsroo`t, which is included as a submodule in this repository (you will need to remember to initialize submodules).
+A fork of `monutor` for BEACON with somewhat more features is available at https://github.com/beaconTau/monutau .
+Those features will be backported at some point.